This post may contain affiliate links. Please read my disclosure.

 While the blueberries are the star, what really puts this easy blueberry crisp recipe over the top is topping.
 Instead of just oats, spices and sugar, which is the traditional topping - I add chopped pecans which gives it even more crunch and added flavor.

 And a good crisp doesn't work without vanilla ice cream.
 While I shared mine above, you certainly can just buy some but if you have the time, make your own!
-So go pick some fresh blueberries and give this crisp a try.
+So go pick some fresh blueberries and give this blueberry crisp a try.
+They are also great for blueberry biscuits.

 Jump to: